Last Updated on

-An ammonite is an extinct group of mollusks related to octopus, squid and nautilus.
-Hence, the existence of their fossils suggest that the Philippines was partly submerged in the ocean at the time of its formation.
+An ammonite is an extinct group of mollusks related to octopus, squid, and nautilus.
+Hence, the existence of their fossils suggests that the Philippines was partly submerged in the ocean at the time of its formation.

 Recommended Article: 7 Prehistoric Animals You Didn’t Know Once Roamed The Philippines